helloapro/js-w1-twoDay/README.md

 * _run bower install_
 * _run gulp build to build the project for the first time and gulp serve to start the development server_
 * _assuming you get an alert and your h1 is kind of orangeypink you should be good to go!_
+* _if the GoodReads search is not working, that means you are likely behind a firewall of some sort and need to install a Access-Control-Allow-Origin chrome extension.
+If you are not using chrome, we can't help you, sorry_

 ## GitHub link